break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 The first thing you may have noticed is the strange `:host` selector.
 This targets our custom element's tag - `<my-search>`.
 This allows us to apply styles to the tag as well as define global styles for the element.

-Custom elements apply the `display: inline;` style by default, so in our case we added the `display: block;` to ensure this would render the full width of the parent.
+Custom elements apply the `display: inline;` style by default, so in our case we added the `display: block;` to ensure this would render the full width of the element's parent.

 ### Generic Selectors

-You may have also noticed that the HTML elements are selected.
-Don't freak out, this was intentional.
+You may have also noticed that we have HTML elements as selectors. _Don't freak out_, this was intentional.
 One of the nice things about the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) is that it provides a layer of encapsulation.
-This means the component isn't affected by the styles outside of the component and the component's styles don't affect the rest of the application.
-I don't have to worry about these styles affecting any of the other inputs or buttons in my application.
+This means the component isn't affected by the styles outside of the component and the component's styles don't bleed out to the rest of the application.
+We don't have to worry about these styles affecting any of the other `inputs` or `buttons` in our application.

-***Note:*** I don't recommend you build your components this way.
-I did it merely to prove a point.
+__NOTE:__ I don't recommend you build your components this way.
+I did it purely for demonstration purposes.

 ### CSS Custom Properties or CSS Variables

-With that being said, there are still some ways we can control styles in our component.
-One fo them is with [CSS Custom Properties (aka - CSS Variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
-With these defined, we can apply custom styles to our components.
+Since we cannot affect the styles of our components externally, we can add [CSS Custom Properties (aka - CSS Variables)](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) to our component to prove some customizations.
+With these defined, we can apply targeted custom styles to our components.

 ```css
 my-search {